Updated February 2026

 Optimizing your database and backend is another way to speed up your WordPress site.
 Over time, your database can become bloated and generate complex queries, which adds latency in retrieving data from the MySQL database.

 By cleaning up and optimizing your database of WordPress websites and limiting post revisions and transients, you can improve your website’s performance and user experience.
+Database optimization involves removing unnecessary data and optimizing database tables for better performance.
+Maintaining your WordPress database, including cleaning up post revisions and spam comments, is essential for speed.
+Using an optimization plugin can automate many of these tasks, making it easier to keep your database running efficiently.

 Clean Up and Optimize Database